jsenv/jsenv-server/readme.md

 ## Configuring served files cache

-When server receives a request it can decids to respond with `304 Not modified` and an empty response body instead of `200 OK` and file content in the response body.
+When server receives a request it can decids to respond with `304 Not modified` instead of `200 OK`.
+A `304` status tells the client it can use its cached version of the response.
+Consequently `304` responses have an empty body while `200` contains the file content.

 By default `serveFile` will always respond with `200`.
-You can enable cache using either `etag` or `mtime` based caching.
+You can unlock `304` responses using either `etag` or `mtime` based caching.

-> `mtime` is faster than `etag` but less reobust because it assumes filesystem dates are reliable.
+> `mtime` less robust then `etag` because it assumes filesystem dates are reliable.

 <details>
   <summary>Etag headers</summary>